 At least it may be said that such world views have the beauty of consistency, and are a lot more logical than merely supporting or opposing novelty.
 Unfortunately, they still don't answer such questions as whether life begins at conception, or how much deterrence the death penalty might have.

 So, let me again state the principle: you may veer towards one world view rather than another, but unless you are prepared to let other people do your thinking for you, you shouldn't be concerned about what is the appropriate "liberal" or "conservative" position on an issue.
+(There is a good discussion of the overlap here.)
 At the very least, if you want to understand popular politics, you should accept that there are two separate axes: the economic axis and the social/moral one.
 This will explain the phenomenon of people who are economically conservative and socially liberal, or vice versa.